coderanger/coderanger.net/content/posts/chef-rfcs-oct-15.md

 ## [RFC 22: Arbitrary Cookbook Identifiers](https://github.com/opscode/chef-rfc/blob/master/rfc022-arbitrary-cookbook-identifiers.md)

-This defines a new API to manage cookbooks with identifiers other the current three-integer-semver structure in use now.
+This defines a new API to manage cookbooks with identifiers other than the current three-integer-semver structure in use now.

 ## [RFC 23: Chef 12 Attributes Changes](https://github.com/opscode/chef-rfc/blob/master/rfc023-chef-12-attributes-changes.md)